wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     200 will be returned if it updated the issue succesfully.

 ??? note "updateIssueAssignee"
-    To assign an issue to another user, use updateIssueAssignee, specify the issue ID.
+    To assign an issue to another user, use `updateIssueAssignee` and specify the issue ID.
     <table>
         <tr>
             <th>Parameter Name</th>